ihciah/AndroidSMSRelay/README.md

     - I use shadowsocks to provide a socks5 proxy for connecting to telegram server due to the GFW.
     - Also a tinc VPN is used to forward requests to inner server:
     - Flask ===SOCK FILE=== nginx(Rpi, Fudan Uni.) ===TINC=== VPS nginx(AWS, Seoul)
-- Python 2.7, requests, requests[socks], flask, uwsgi, nginx
+- Python 2.7, requests, requests[socks], flask, uwsgi, nginx, supervisor

 ### How it works